maxchang3/io-runner/README.md

 ### Compiled Languages

-If you have the following launch configuration:
+For compiled languages, take C/C++ as an example， if you have the following launch configuration:

 ```jsonc
 {